LYchou/TWS-IBAPI/README.md

-Here's the translation of the provided text into English, formatted using Markdown syntax:

----

 ## Overview

 The purpose of this program is to establish a connection with Interactive Brokers' Trader Workstation (TWS) to perform automated trading operations.
 The program uses the `EClient` and `EWrapper` classes to establish and handle communication with TWS, enabling bidirectional communication.